codurance/site/_posts/2016-10-03-what-i-wish-i-knew.md

 Being creative and clever to solve a hard, complex problem is good.
 But do not use clever micro-optimizations that make your code less readable.

-One of the greatest challenge of a beginner software engineer is to make their code readable.
-Your teammates need to be able to understand your code and make it evolve without your help.
+One of the greatest challenges as a beginner software engineer is to make your code readable.
+Your teammates need to be able to understand your code and evolve it without your help.
 Clever optimizations often go against that by making the code’s intent less obvious.
 Unlearn this “academic” reflex.

 But understand it is a tradeoff, and readable code is more important that clever code.
 Boring code is good.